lisaorii/lisaorii.github.io/_pages/about.md

 # Celebratory News✨
+* Jan 2025: Papers accepted to CHI 2025 and PLOS ONE!
 * Dec 2024: Became a PhD CANDIDATE!
 * Nov 2024: Presented our [paper at CSCW 2024](https://dl.acm.org/doi/pdf/10.1145/3637323)!
 * May 2024: Presented our Best Paper Honorable Mention [paper at CHI 2024](https://dl.acm.org/doi/pdf/10.1145/3613904.3642245)!